drasi-project/docs/docs/content/how-to-guides/configure-reactions/configure-debezium-reaction/_index.md

 |9|`op`|Mandatory string that describes the type of operation that caused the connector to generate the event.
 In this example, `u` indicates that the operation is _updated_ so the value is one of the Continuous Query `updatedResults`.
 Valid values are:<ul><li>`c` = create</li><li>`u` = update</li><li>`d` = delete</li></ul>
 |9|`ts_ms`|Optional field that displays the time at which the Drasi Debezium Reaction processed the event.
 The time is based on the system clock in running in the Reaction reported in ms. Note that the current implementation always fills in a value here despite it being schematically optional.<br/>In the `source` object, `ts_ms` indicates the time that the query result was published.
 By comparing the value for `payload.source.ts_ms` with the value for `payload.ts_ms`, you can determine the lag between the query result and the Reaction's handling of it.

+Notice that in `<2>`, the field types are JSON types instead of Kafka Connect types.
+Types used elsewhere in the schema definitions, such as for the Drasi `source` adhere to Kafka Connect types, with most of them being strings and several fields called out as `Int64`:

+- `payload.source.seq`: The sequence number of the query result containing the change event.
+- `payload.source.ts_ms`: The time that the query result containing the change event was published in ms.
+- `payload.ts_ms`: The time that the change event was processed by the Drasi Reaction in ms.
+-
 ### Testing the Reaction
 Please navigate this [link](https://github.com/drasi-project/drasi-platform/tree/main/reactions/debezium/debezium-reaction#deployment-and-testing) for guidance on how to test the Debezium Reaction.